SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

   - `SimpleNewtonRaphson()`: A simplified implementation of the Newton-Raphson method.
   - `Broyden()`: The classic Broyden's quasi-Newton method.
+  - `LBroyden()`: A low-memory Broyden implementation, similar to L-BFGS.
+This method is common in machine learning contexts but is known to be unstable in comparison to many other choices.
   - `Klement()`: A quasi-Newton method due to Klement.
 It's supposed to be more efficient than Broyden's method, and it seems to be in the cases that have been tried, but more benchmarking is required.